roshanis/10kings/chapter5_jatavarman_sundara_revised.md

 "Ten thousand gold *kahavanus* annually," Sundara declared, his voice echoing through the pillared hall.
 "Fifty war elephants.
 Two hundred measures of the finest cinnamon.
 And your sons as hostages to ensure your... continued loyalty."

 The Lankan nobles wept as they handed over their children, but they handed them over nonetheless.
 I watched one chieftain, a gray-bearded lord who had likely dandled that boy on his knee since birth, place his son's hand in Sundara's with trembling fingers.
 The boy could not have been more than eight years old.
 He did not cry, but his eyes held the blankness of shock.
 I had seen this ritual performed in a dozen conquered capitals, but watching those children led away to ships that would carry them to a foreign land never became easier to witness.
+In that moment, for all my pride in Tamil power, I felt less like a captain and more like an accomplice to theft.

 Later that night, a delegation of Buddhist monks came to Sundara in private, their leader speaking of a sacred relic, a tooth, they claimed, of the Blessed One himself, that had vanished in the chaos of our assault.
 Officially, our inventories never recorded such an object.
 Unofficially, I saw a small, silk-wrapped casket carried aboard the king's flagship under heavy guard and saw that same casket quietly handed back to the monks at dawn, far from curious eyes.
 The chroniclers wrote of elephants and tribute.
 They did not write about the relic we stole and returned, or the silent bargain sealed in that exchange.